LiaIvanick/GLEON_ZIG/README.md

 We are using Github for version control and communication/troubleshooting through Issues.
 If you're new to Github, here are some resources to get you started:

 * [Git in R:](https://nt246.github.io/NTRES-6100-data-science/lesson2-rmarkdown-github.html) Lecture notes from Dr. Nina Overgaard Therkildsen's Collaborative and Reproducible Data Science in R course at Cornell University.
 Lessons 2-5 provide step-by-step instructions for setting up and pairing Github with Rstudio.
 These links are shared with permission from Dr. Nina Overgaard Therkildsen.
-(Note: This is how Steph learned Github and she highly suggests this as a resource!)
 * [GLEON GitHub workshop](https://www.youtube.com/watch?v=B-FHx4l1BNU)
 * [Jenny Bryan’s Happy Git with R:](https://happygitwithr.com/big-picture.html) Chapter 1 is a great introduction to Git and its benefits.
 * [GitHub for Project Management by Openscapes:](https://openscapes.github.io/series/github-issues.html) Chapter 10 includes an overview of Git Issues.